OPTICAL LENSES

 BBGR’s protection against UV rays

-- Maximum protection against UV rays
+- Optimal protection against UV rays

 1. Kolozsvari L, Nogradi A, Hopp B, Bor Z. UV absorbance of the human cornea in the 240- to 400-nm range.
 Invest Ophthalmol Vis Sci.
 2002;43(7):2165–2168.